Emircyn/netflix-clone-vue3/README.md

 ## Features

 - Movies: Users can view recommended movies.
-- Categories: Users can view movies by different categories(`Moive and series`).
+- Categories: Users can view movies by different categories.
 - Search: Users can search for movies using the search bar and view the results.

 ## Usage guide